4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 ![img](images/t11_t22.jpg)

-The SQL script of the window definition process is as follows (Note that this is not a complete SQL):
+The SQL script defining the above window is shown below (note that this is not a complete SQL):

 ```sql
 (SELECT id, mid, trans_time as purchase_time, 0.0 as purchase_amt, "" as purchage_type FROM t1) as t11